mgoellnitz/lunette/README.md

      filename.txt  filename of the basic description file for a new exercise
 ```

-## Context Switches
+## Context Switches in Teacher's View

-Especially in Teacher View many parameters will be needed and be mostly
+Especially in Teacher's View many parameters are needed but some of them will
-constant over a given period in time.
-To avoid this, some parameters may be
+be mostly constant over a given period in time.
+To avoid the repeated typing,
-given as environment variables.
+some parameters may be given as environment variables.

 Those variables may be modified in your shell defaults with some convenience
 scripts.